-At the cross roads you'll find a natural play area for children.
+At the crossroads, you will find tree stumps, fallen logs and some den-building materials.
 Continue along the central path, following the orange markers, to find more natural play in the woods.

-Pass through the gate and turn left to enter the Iron Age Hill Fort.
-From here you cna enjoy amazing views across several counties, and use the toposcope to work which hills and towns you can see.
+Pass through the gate and turn left to enter the Iron Age hillfort.
+From here you can enjoy far-reaching views across several counties, and use the toposcope to work out which hills and towns you can see.

-From the corner of the Hill Fort you will see a sign directing you down to the Rock Houses.
-Go down the steps and bear left, it is a short 10 minute walk to these uniques homes carved straight into the sandstone rock.
-There is also a tea room, toilets and small gift shop.
+From the corner of the hillfort you will see a sign directing you down to the Rock Houses.
+Go down the steps and bear left, it is a short 10-minute walk to these unique homes carved straight into the sandstone rock.
+There is also a tea-room and toilets.
 From here it is a couple of minutes back to the car park.

 Compton Road noticeboard, SO 83575 83631